 Students wanting to receive a degree must complete a degree application in Self Service Carolina by the published deadline for that semester.
 All courses counting toward the degree must meet all University regulations and requirements and those of the major department which they claim for graduation.
 This degree audit, after verification, forms the basis for the approval or rejection of students' applications for graduation.
-A minimum 2.0 GPA is required for all degrees.
+A minimum 2.0 GPA Total Institutional GPA is required.